CumulusNetworks/docs/content/cumulus-linux-51/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

               file: "<filename>"
               permissions: "<umask-permissions>"
               content: |
                 # This is my content
+              services:
+                 <name>:
+                   service: <service-name>
+                   action: <action>
    ```

+    NVUE appends the flexible snippet at the end of an existing file.
+If the file does not exist, NVUE creates the file and adds the content.

-    You can only set the umast permissions to a new file that you create.
+    - You can only set the umast permissions to a new file that you create.
 Adding the `permissions:` line is optional.
 The default umask persmissions are 644.
+    - You can add a service with an action, such as start, restart, or stop.
+Adding the `services:` lines is optional.
+The {{<link url="#snmp-example" text="SNMP example below">}} restarts the `snmpd` service.

+### TACACS+ Client Example

-   The following example creates two snippets called `mysnippet1` and `mysnippet2` in a file called `./flexible-snippets.yaml`.
+The following example creates a snippet called `tacacs-config` in a file called `./tacacs.yaml`.
+The snippet adds the server 192.168.0.30 and the shared secret `tacacskey` to the `/etc/tacplus_servers` file.

-   - `mysnippet1` creates the `/etc/file1` file, changes the umask permissions to 0600, and adds the content `# This is my content`.
-   - `mysnippet2` adds `# This is my content` to the `/etc/file2` file that exists on the system.
+1. Create the `tacacs.yaml` snippet:

    ```
-   cumulus@switch:~$ sudo nano ./flexible-snippets.yaml
+   cumulus@leaf01:mgmt:~$ sudo nano ./tacacs.yaml
    - set:
        system:
         config:
           snippet:
-            mysnippet1:
+            tacacs-config:
-              file: "/etc/file1"
+              file: "/etc/tacplus_servers"
-              permissions: "0600"
               content: |
-                # This is my content
-            mysnippet2:
-              file: "/etc/file2"
-              content: |
-                # This is my content
+                secret=tacacskey
+                server=192.168.0.30
    ```

 2. Run the following command to patch the configuration:

    ```
-   cumulus@switch:~$ nv config patch ./flexible-snippets.yaml
+   cumulus@switch:~$ nv config patch ./snmp.yaml
    ```

 3. Run the `nv config apply` command to apply the configuration: